yastefan/GMA3_TouchOSC/README.md

 After I implemented a sequencer for the LaunchPad X with the Juce framework, I wanted to see if it is also possible with the scripting API of TouchOSC.

 <img src="https://github.com/yastefan/GMA3_TouchOSC/blob/main/docs/sequencer.gif" width=80% height=auto>

+The result is a sequencer which is especially suitable for simple grandMA3 sequences.
+In the example above, beam moving heads are switched on in the first and third bar (first row) and static wash strobes in the second and fourth bar (third row).
+The position of the beams is also changed in the second and fourth bar (second row), so that no movement of the beams is visible, but the position of the beams differs in the first and third bar.

 ## Setup